 The person in charge should prepare a voyage plan and leave that plan with a responsible person ashore together with details of the vessel.
 In addition, the voyage plan may be submitted to the Maritime Administration of the port of departure.
-Please consider the General Guidelines for Visitors (Resolution 3 (2011); http://www.ats.aq/e/ats\other\tourism.htm).
+Please consider the General Guidelines for Visitors (Resolution 3 (2011).
+Search www for 'IAATO visitor guidelines'.